-EXAM POLICY:
+EXAM POLICY

 Exams for this course are administered in Canvas.
-The exams are open book/open note, but students must complete them on their own in the allotted time period.
+The exams are open book/open note, but students must complete them on their own.
 Students are not allowed to collude on exams in this class.
-Exams must be completed by the due date unless students have an accommodation for additional time.
+Previous work may not be submitted as part of your exams-doing so will result in an automatic zero on your submission.
+Exams must be completed by the due date unless students have a pre-approved accommodation for additional time.